jdockerty/networking-101/README.md

-# Networking For First Years
+# Networking For 1st Year Class
 *Written content for networking class to 1st years.*

 ## OSI and TCP/IP Models ##